mhebbeln/data-analytics-template/README.md

 Mention what data is being used for the project and where it is stored.
 Mention any data privacy concerns.

+## Installation Instructions

+Follow these steps to set up the project on your local machine:

 ## Timeline

 Outline an estimated timeline for the project.